top of page

 Obtaining a Visa to Study in the United Kingdom

-If you do not qualify for the types of visa listed above, then it is normally very easy to obtain a 6 month visa, and this can be renewed at least once, and usually twice or more.
-Because each 6 month visit can be organised and timed to cover the equivalent of two terms of training, and because some aspects of training can take place outside the formal training course, you should be able to complete most or even all of your training with us over a period of about 4½ years, with some breaks in study to renew your visa.
-Alternatively, in order to complete your training more quickly, you can divide your training between us and another training course outside the UK.
-There are several training courses outside the UK with which we have a strong relationship, and whose training methods and standards are very similar to our own, including (but not limited to) the courses in Amsterdam, Holland and in Graz, Austria.
+If potential trainees do not qualify for the types of visa listed above, then it is normally straightforward to obtain a 6 month visa, and this can be renewed at least once, and usually several times.
+People with this type of visa need to leave the UK at the end of the 6-month period and then re-apply for another visa before returning.
+However, because each 6-month visit can be timed to cover the equivalent of two terms of training, students can (assuming renewal of visas) complete their training over a period of about 4½ years, with some breaks in study to renew their visa.
+Alternatively, students can divide their training between a UK course and another training course outside the UK.
+This method allows the possibility of training over 3 years.
+There are several training courses outside the UK with which we have a strong relationship, and whose training methods and standards are very similar to our own, including (but not limited to) the courses in Amsterdam, Holland and in Graz, Austria and we would liase with them to make sure that everything went smoothly.

 Visiting MATTS

 A good way to choose a place to train is to visit several possible courses.
 We encourage you to visit us as many times as you would like, for as long as you like, before making your decision.
 We are completely flexible about the timing of visits, so you are always welcome during term time.
-Days spent visiting training courses count towards the minimum hours of formal training required to apply for assessment for Teaching Membership of the Society of Teachers of the Alexander Technique.
+Days spent visiting training courses can usually count towards the minimum hours of formal training required to apply for Final Assessment for Teaching Membership of the Society of Teachers of the Alexander Technique and its international affiliates.

 There is more information for visitors on our Classes for the Public webpage.